• deploy

 || abort "failed to set up directories; make sure $path exists and is writable"

-directory if it isn’t already there. log cloning repo
+• Clone the repository into the repo directory if it isn’t already there.

 run "test -d $path/repo || { git clone --bare $repo $path/repo || exit 1; }" \